EU Sanctions Russian Officials Over Navalny Poisoning, Citing Chemical Weapons Use

 "In these circumstances, it is reasonable to conclude that the poisoning of Alexei Navalny was only possible with the consent of the Presidential Executive Office," the EU said.

-Navalny, a frequent critic of Putin and his inner circle, recently said he blames Putin for the poisoning.
+Navalny, a frequent critic of Putin and his inner circle, recently said he blames the Russian leader for the poisoning.

 "I assert that Putin was behind the crime, and I have no other explanation for what happened.
 I'm not saying this out of self-flattery, but based on the facts.
 The most important fact is Novichok," Navalny told Der Spiegel.